vishvAsa/vedAH_Rk/shAkalam/saMhitA/meta/articles/family-ritual.md

 > Once RV.pdf for compiled, all mantras (eg. vaishvAmitra sAvitrI) became common property, and not clan-exclusive?

 RV consolidation is later than the family books no?
 So the eligibility to draw from the common book is from a later śrauta evolution which the reconstructor isn't willing to acknowledge.
-It's only due to the eligibility from tradition, we even offer tarpanas
+It's only due to the eligibility from tradition, we even offer tarpanas To "our fathers, the bhŕgus, the atharvans, the navagvas.." during pitŕ tarpaņam.

 > a question I would have, and this might potentially be off-base, is whether the necessary step of the Nyasa of the Rsi is in some way related to this - of course, the (legit) Diksha for element means connexion *is* there (& thus one is *able* to 'emplace' Rsi for the thing?)